 Due to the Czech Republic’s membership of the EU, citizens of the European Union, countries (Austria, Belgium, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and United Kingdom), citizens of European Economic Area countries (Iceland, Liechtenstein and Norway), and citizens of Switzerland, do not require any visa for any type of visit or stay in the Czech Republic.

 The validity of the long-term residence permit for the purpose of “studies” in the Czech Republic can be repeatedly extended, but cannot be extended for a period longer than 2 years.
-You can a request visa extension through the foreign police, 90–14 days before your Day-duration of visa expires.
+You can a request visa extension through the 90–14 days before your Day-duration of visa expires.

 More specific information about visa and residence permit here.